Wishbone Ash: Formation and rise to fame (1969–1980)

-Wishbone Ash were formed in October 1969 by bass guitarist Martin Turner and drummer Steve Upton.
-When Tanglewood's original guitarist, Martin's brother Glenn Turner left the trio and returned to his native Devon, their manager, Miles Copeland III advertised for a guitar player and also for a keyboard player.
+Wishbone Ash was formed in October 1969 by bass guitarist Martin Turner and drummer Steve Upton.
+When Tanglewood's original guitarist, Martin's brother Glenn Turner, left the trio and returned to his native Devon, their manager, Miles Copeland III, advertised for a guitar player and also for a keyboard player.
 After an extensive search for a guitarist, the band could not decide between the final two candidates, Andy Powell and Ted Turner (no relation to Martin).
 It was suggested that they try both guitar players "just to see what it sounds like".
 Differing from the twin lead sound of Southern rock pioneer The Allman Brothers Band, Wishbone Ash included strong elements of progressive rock, and also of folk and classical music.
 After the band members wrote several suggested band names on two sheets of paper, Martin Turner picked one word from each list – 'Wishbone' and 'Ash'.

 In early 1970, the band secured an opening spot for Deep Purple.
 Its guitarist, Ritchie Blackmore, later recommended Wishbone Ash to producer Derek Lawrence, as well as helping them secure a record deal with Decca/MCA Records.

 The band's debut album, Wishbone Ash, was released in December 1970.
-One year later, the group released Pilgrimage.
-The band peaked commercially in 1972 with Argus, their highest placed entry in the UK Albums Chart (#3).
+One year later, the group released Pilgrimage and the band peaked commercially in 1972 with Argus, their highest placed entry in the UK Albums Chart (#3).
 The album was voted by the readers of Sounds as the "best rock album of the year", also "Top British Album" (Melody Maker).
 The band were getting international acclaim for their live performances as they gained popularity around the world.